swapdisk/Partneropoly/README.md

 ## Overview

 Partneropoly is a board game where players learn by negotiating the challenges of partner relationships in business.
 Do not pass "Go" and do not collect $200.
 Do have fun avoiding bankruptcy by eliminating toil and inefficiency.
-Watch you back!
+Watch your back!

 ## What's here